 In 2012 meta-analyses of anti-hypertensive drug treatment compared to placebo or no treatment trials up until the end of 2011 found that, antihypertensive drugs used in the treatment of adults (primary prevention) with mild hypertension (systolic BP 140-159 mmHg and/or diastolic BP 90-99 mmHg) at a period of four to five years follow up, no differences were seen in mortality, cardiovascular events, CAD, or stroke.
 Treatment caused 9% of patients to discontinue treatment due to adverse effects.

 Based on these results, treating stage two hypertension in low risk patients tends to cause more harm than good.

-According to TheNNT group, none were helped (preventing death, stroke, heart disease, or cardiovascular events) for those who received medication for the treatment of mild hypertension, but 1 in 12 were harmed (medication side effects and stopped the drug).
+According to TheNNT group, none were helped (preventing death, stroke, heart disease, or cardiovascular events) for those who received medication for the treatment of mild hypertension (systolic blood pressure 140-159 or diastolic blood pressure 90-99), but 1 in 12 were harmed (medication side effects and stopped the drug).
 Up to 40% of adults worldwide have hypertension, over half of which is classified as “mild.”